Texas Digital Library offers many opportunities for students.

 Apply for our scholarship

 We understand that conferences and other forms of professional development in the library world can be expensive and sometimes hard to come by.
 That’s why Texas Digital Library is excited to offer the a TCDL Student Scholarship.
 Five students will be awarded free registration for the TDL Leadership Academy as well as TCDL.
-Applications open soon.
+Applications are now open.